Creating a Career Development Plan: Tips and Strategies

 Consider these questions:

-- What small steps can I take to meet my long-term objectives?
+- What are the smallest steps I can do to reach my long-term objectives?

-- What steps can help me improve my performance in my current job and increase my visibility?
+- What steps can help me develop in my role and increase my visibility?

-Short-term plans need to consider a variety of elements like deadlines for projects as well as team members’ responsibilities.
+Short-term plans must consider various elements like deadlines for projects, team responsibilities, etc.

-Create an outline of an Action Plan
+Outline an Action Plan

-- Required training courses or programs to undertake
+- The training or courses that you need to take to undertake

-- The books and publications that pertain to your industry and provide greater information
+- Books and publications relevant to your field that offer greater information

 Implement Your Plan